Intelligent-Silicon/Solar-Panel-Invertors/proof.md

 ### Social Media

-If the users posts to any online forums, its worth checking those and trying to get to the data.
+If the users poss to any online forums, its worth checking those and trying to get to the data.
+Unfortunately at the time of writing, some social media accounts have become inaccessible, making it impossible to tell if a device was online.

 ### Text Messages